-In this first set of comparisons, given their assumed input of these two free-surface multiples algorithms, we provide a quantitative comparison of the predicted free-surface multiples by the ISS and the SRME.
-In other words, for ISS free-surface multiple prediction, the input data is without reference waves and without all ghosts; for SRME free-surface multiple prediction, the input data is without reference waves and without receiver ghosts (the source ghosts are retained in its input data).
+In this first set of comparisons, given the required input of these two free-surface multiples algorithms, we provide a quantitative comparison of the predicted free-surface multiples by the ISS FS and the SRME methods.
+In other words, for ISS free-surface multiple prediction, the input data is without reference waves and without all ghosts; for SRME free-surface multiple prediction, the input data is without the reference wave and receiver ghosts (the source ghosts are retained in its input data).

 Figure 4 shows the model with one horizontal reflector and a free-surface.
-Based on this model, we use Cagniard-de Hoop (CdH) method (Cagniard (1939); de Hoop (1959)) to generate the date.
+Based on this model, we use the Cagniard-de Hoop (the CdH) method (Cagniard (1939); de Hoop (1959)) to generate the date.
 For a model with one horizontal reflector and a free-surface, CdH method is able to obtain the analytical solutions of different events separately.
-This allows us to (1) generate input data according to each algorithm's assumed input and (2) attribute any difference in the comparison to the two prediction algorithms rather than the input analytic data.
+This allows us to (1) generate data according to each algorithm's required input and (2) to attribute any difference in the comparison to the two prediction algorithms rather than to numerical or other issues with the data.
 Figures 5 and 6 show the input to the ISS and SRME free-surface multiple predictions, respectively.
 Figures 7 and 8 show the prediction results from the ISS and SRME.
-Notice that, for the ISS free-surface multiple prediction, we use equation 1 for n = 2.
-Figures

-9 and 10 show the trace comparison at 500m offset between the the input data and free-surface multiple predictions from ISS and SRME, respectively.
+Notice that, for the ISS free-surface multiple prediction, we use equation 1 for n = 2 [for first order free surface multiples].
+Figures 9 and 10 show the trace comparison at 500m offset between the input data and free-surface multiple predictions from ISS and SRME, respectively.
 The result show that the ISS FSME predicts free-surface multiples with accurate time and accurate amplitude, whereas the SRME predicts free-surface multiples with approximate time and amplitude.